cypress-io/cypress-documentation/content/guides/continuous-integration/github-actions.md

 For the `steps`, notice that we pass `runTests: false` to the Cypress GitHub Action to instruct it to only install and cache Cypress and npm dependencies _without running the tests_.

-The [upload-artifact](https://github.com/marketplace/actions/upload-a-build-artifact) GitHub Action is included and will save the state of the `build` directory for the worker jobs.
+The [upload-artifact](https://github.com/marketplace/actions/upload-a-build-artifact) action will save the state of the `build` directory for the worker jobs.

 ```yaml
 name: Cypress Tests with installation job